stat456/stat456.github.io/index.md

 ##### Class Overview

-- Tuesday May 2: Final Review
+- Tuesday May 2: Final Review & Take Home Exam Assigned

 - Thursday May 4: __No Class: work on take-home final exam__